top of page

 A new roof was installed on the church in two stages in 2017 and 2018.
 A special collection was held to fund this critical renovation to our church, and we also received an anonymous donation for the remaining balance.
 We are very grateful to our parishioners for their ongoing generosity!

 December 16, 2018: The Most Reverend Gregory L. Parkes, Bishop of St. Petersburg, celebrated with us the 3rd Sunday of Advent Mass at St. Thomas.
 Our co-celebrants at mass were Rev. J. Glenn Diaz, Rev. Joy Colina, and Deacon Vincent Small.
 Bishop Parkes was appointed by Pope Francis as the 5th bishop of the Diocese of St. Petersburg on November 28, 2016.
-For Bishop Parkes, serving for God’s glory is the guiding principle of his ministry, which is why he chose “To your name give the glory” as his pastoral motto.
-In honor of his first visit to our church, we planted two Arizona cypress trees in front of our church.
+To commemorate his first visit to our parish, we planted two Arizona cypress trees in front of our church.

 May 2019: Numerous renovations and improvements were made to our church grounds including the rehabilitation of garden and lawn sprinklers, upgrading the flower beds and garden, installation of ADA-compliant doors for our church, and additional handicap parking for parishioners.
 The generous donations of our parishioners to our Church Development fund made all this possible.